mariamorandini/Schelling/README.md

 ### Phase_diagrams:
 Hetre all the phases diagrams are derived, the results are based on the derivation of the equilibria above.

+### Simulation_results:
+Contanins the results of the simulation to be uploaded notebook by notebook.
+The ones marked as intermezzo are the intermediate files of the equilibria notebook.

 ## Future Directions

 While our study has provided valuable insights, there are several avenues for further exploration and expansion of the analysis.
 Some possible directions include: